 Okay that's very good.
 Now can I have an irrigating syringe.
 10cc irrigating syringe.
 Chronic cough.
 So we will review our anatomy now.
-Okay, so can I have a gimmick Wilma?
+Okay, so can I have a gimmick, Lorna?

-Next part is we’re going to drill our seat for our implant.
-So with the Friya - we’re going to make a kinda of a - we're going to make a subperiosteal pocket that the implant will sit in under the muscle, but we will also drill a seat for the implant.
+Next part is we need to drill our seat for our implant.
+So with a freer, we’re going to make a kinda of a - we're going to make a subperiosteal pocket that the implant will sit in under the muscle, but we will also drill a seat for the implant.

 So now we are making the seat for our implant.
 This helps prevent migration of the implant.
 Most manufacturers probably recommend drilling a seat, but you don't necessarily have to do this.
 Many people just make a subperiosteal pocket and place the device in the pocket.
 There is a small risk though that it could overtime migrate, so I prefer to usually drill a seat.

 Okay, let me have the Silastic implant.
 Can I have a marking pen?
 Okay.
 Now we’re going to make the electrode channel.
 Yeah, water on.
 So the electrode will be fully recessed in a channel here.
-Okay, Diamond Burr - 3 Diamond.
-With our Diamond Burr, we’ll control any further bleeding.
-Can I have a bulb irrigator - water off.
-We want to get all of this bone dust out of here - more water please.
+Okay, diamond burr now - 3 diamond.
+With our diamond burr, we’ll control any further bleeding.
+Can I have a bulb irrigator?
+Water off.
+We want to get all of this bone dust out of here.
+More water please.
 One more.
 This thing can really, literally just lay flat on the skull, but they do recommend making a little anterior lip here.
-You don't have to drill a full well, but just more of a lip across anterior edge, and that just keeps it from being - and I usually drill a little bit of a ledge superiorly and anteriorly just to keep it from being able to move too much, but it's essentially pretty flat.
+You don't have to drill a full well, but just more of a lip across anterior edge, and that just keeps it from being - and I usually drill a little bit of a ledge superiorly and inferiorly just to keep it from being able to move too much, but it's essentially pretty flat.
 That would only keep it from migrating anteriorly though, right?
-Yep, it could migrate posteriorly, and there's no way - there's not really a way you can drill a posterior lip, but that's where fixation kind of helps prevent that.
+Yeah, it could migrate posteriorly, and there's no way - there's not really a way you can drill a posterior lip, but that's where fixation kind of helps prevent that.
 You don't have to drill this ledge - some people don't.
 They just put it into a pocket.

-Alright, now our devices now secure.
+Alright, now our device is now secure.
 We'll go back to the microscope, and can I have a 5 suction now?
-And I'm going to need a 24 suction in just a minute?
+And I'm going to need a 24 suction in just a minute.
 Table away please.
-Do we have any Decadron - like a little liquid Decadron we can load into a tuberculin syringe.
+Do we have any Decadron?
+Like a little liquid Decadron we can load into a tuberculin syringe?
 Yeah, can I have a vial?
 Keep going.
 Okay, that’s good.
 No, I'm going to squirt this around the round - the round window.
 Let me draw that up Robin.
 Four milligrams.
 18. Don't stick me.
-If you’ll just keep that back there for a moment now the 5 suction - the plain 5 suction.
+If you’ll just keep that back there for a moment.
+Now the 5 suction - the plain 5 suction.
 I’m going to at least scrub for closure.
-Can I have an irrigating syringe for a second Lorna?
-Are you supposed to what Lorna?
+Can I have an irrigating syringe for a second, Lorna?
+Are you supposed to what, Lorna?
 I will in just a second - yeah, I will in just a second.
-Okay Lorna, let me go back to a plane 3 suction, and then in a second I’m going to go a 24.
+Okay Lorna, let me go back to a plain 3 suction, and then in a second I’m going to go a 24.
 Yeah, takes a lot to get all this liquid out of here.
 Now a 24 suction and then that Decadron.

 So she really has pretty severe to profound hearing loss in this ear, but the she does have a little tiny bit of residual hearing, and I guess these don't vent so well.
-So I am going to put a little bit of Decadron - 4 milligrams per mil - around the round window membrane - steroid now.
-I just put a few drops around there.
+So I am going to put a little bit of Decadron - 4 milligrams per mil - around the round window membrane.
+Steroid now.
+And we’ll just put a few drops around there.
 Kind of lessen that a little bit.
 Now, next can I have a 59 10, sickle knife.
-I like to make a little small vertical incision in the round window membrane so that the posterior part of the rounded membrane act - almost serves as a little bit of a shelf to help guide the electrode in.
+I like to make a little small vertical incision in the round window membrane, so that the posterior part of the rounded membrane act - almost serves as a little bit of a shelf to help guide the electrode in.
 I’m going to get rid of this and push it down.
-Can I have a barber needle for a second.
+Can I have a barber needle for a second?
 There.
 Okay, I want the 59 10.

-Next I'm going to take a very small piece of fascia - can I have a sin retractor?
-And we'll put a very small fascia graft around that electrode at the level of the cochlea - round window to seel that area a little bit better, but it's already a pretty snug fit right now.
+Next I'm going to take a very small piece of fascia.
+Can I have a sin retractor?
+And we'll put a very small fascia graft around that electrode at the level of the cochlea - round window to seal that area a little bit better, but it's already a pretty snug fit right now.
 Let's have a pair of metzenbaum.
 I've got it, yep.
 Hold that Lorna.
-Can I have iris scissors and a pair of smooth forceps.
+Can I have iris scissors and a pair of smooth forceps?
 Smooth forceps.
 Now, can I have a 15?
 Lift up a little more, straight up Lorna.
 Can I get a fascia press?
 Okay, let’s… Now… A 15 blade.
 Can I have a Barbara?
-Okay, and now he will face this graft gently around the electrode at the level of the round window.
+Okay, and now he will place this graft gently around the electrode at the level of the round window.
 Perfect.
 Okay.
 And that is that.

-Now we have the electric still out of the mastoid - can I have the jeweler's forceps?
+Now we have the electrode still out of the mastoid.
+Can I have the jeweler's forceps?
 We are now going to let this sort of coil up in the mastoid, and then - again, we previously left these overhanging edges that helps this electrode to coil up in here can settle nicely, back here.

 There - that is that, and now we will go ahead and start closing.